DenisGorbachev/metawomen-docs/src/faq/ForProjectOwners.md

   **Note**
   Coliquidity works best for long-term positions (it accumulates more LP fees).
 For very short-term positions, it’s better to simply buy & sell tokens.
 One exception is high-volume high-volatility markets - in these it’s more profitable to use Coliquidity even for short-term positions.

-## I run the ABC project.
-Should I provide ABC tokens into the Coliquidity contract?

-Yes, if you want to get more liquidity.

-More liquidity → Less slippage → More traders → Higher volume.

 ## How much will I receive if I withdraw now?

 WithdrawalAmount = PoolLiquidity \* PoolShare